ElijahCuff/Invisidroid/README.md

-#Invisidroid
+# Invisidroid
 ======
-Invisidroid was inspired by personally rested hidden applications on Androids Play store,
+Invisidroid was inspired by personally tested hidden applications on Androids Play store,
 the concept was to help developers with the difficulties of building their own hidden
 applications on Android.